-Strategic investment management is the responsibility of the company's asset and liability management team which includes specialists from Estonia and Germany.
-In line with the investment management system tactical investment management is outsourced to an external service provider, group's asset management company MEAG (Munich ERGO Asset Management GmbH), which delivers the service in accordance with the strategic investment management plan and risk profile approved by the management board of ERGO.
+Strategic investment management is the responsibility of the company's asset and liability management team, which includes specialists from Estonia and Germany.
+In line with the investment management system, tactical investment management has been outsourced to an external service provider.
+In January 2015, tactical investment management was taken over by the group's asset management company MEAG (MEAG Munich ERGO Asset-Management GmbH).
+Since 1st of October 2020, immediate contact for company in all investment related matters is GIM -Group Investment Management department of Munich RE, which delivers the service in accordance with the strategic investment management plan and risk profile approved by the management board of ERGO Life Insurance SE.

-In 2019, ERGO maintained a conservative approach to debt securities' interest rate and credit risk.
-The credit risk profile of the rated debt securities portfolio was as follows: 25,5% (2018: 25,2%) had an AAA (by Standard & Poor's) or Aaa (by Moody's) rating, 33,5% (2018: 33,2%) were rated AA or Aa, 27,5% (2018: 26,2%) had an A rating, and 13,5% (2018: 15,3%) were rated BBB or Baa.

-At the year-end, the investment portfolio comprised investments in associates of EUR 5,3 million (2018: EUR 6,5 million), debt securities of EUR 227,9 million (2018: EUR 213,1 million), loans of EUR 6.0 million (2018: EUR 6.0 million), and equities and fund units of EUR 26,8 million (2018: EUR 27,3 million).
+In 2020, ERGO maintained a conservative approach to debt securities' interest rate and credit risk.
+The credit risk profile of the rated debt securities portfolio was as follows: 23,73% (2019: 25,5%) had AAA (by Standard & Poor's) or Aaa (by Moody's) rating, 31,42% (2019: 33,5%) were rated AA or Aa, 21,95% (2019: 24,8%) had an A rating, and 22,89% (2019: 16,2%) were rated BBB or Baa.
+At the year-end, the investment portfolio comprised investments in associates of EUR 4,7 million (2019: EUR 4,7 million), debt securities of EUR 248 million (2019: EUR 228 million), loans of EUR 6,0 million (2019: EUR 6,0 million), and equities and fund units of EUR 19,0 million (2019: EUR 27,0 million).
 There were no term deposits.

-Income on assets with interest rate risk amounted to EUR 4,9 million.
-Realization of equities and units and debt securities resulted in a gain of EUR 0,4 million.
-Dividend income was EUR 2,5 million.
-The fair value reserve increased by EUR 13,3 million.
+Income on assets with interest rate risk amounted to EUR 4,6 million.
+Realization of equities and units resulted in a profit of EUR 0,25 million and realization of debt securities in a gain of EUR 0,13 million.
+Dividend income was EUR 2,14 million.
+The fair value reserve increased by EUR 7,0 million.